Remote Learning Activities & Resources

-In this time of remote learning experiences we hope to provide you with interesting ways to enhance your outdoor experiences with various activities you can use in your backyard, your neighborhood or a local park.
-These activities are being developed and will be added here to give you new ways to learn and grow while we are limited in our interactions.
+In this time of remote learning, here are some interesting ways to enhance your outdoor experiences with various activities you can use in your backyard, your neighborhood or a local park.

 “No Bugs, No Birds!” is designed to teach students the basic ecological relationships between native trees, insect biomass, and native songbird populations in southeast Michigan.